-There are many ways to remove unwanted hair including shaving, plucking, electronic tweezers, radiofrequency tweezers, waxing, depilatories (creams), and electrolysis (inserting a needle into each hair follicle one at a time followed by an electric spark to burn out the follicle).
+There are many ways to remove unwanted hair including shaving, plucking, electronic tweezers, radiofrequency tweezers, waxing, depilatories (creams), and electrolysis.
 Most of these methods, however, are temporary.

 Lasers offer the only method for permanent hair reduction.

-A large area of the skin can be treated at one time making laser hair removal cost-effective and faster than other methods.
+A large area of the skin can be treated at one time using two different wavelengths we can treat all skin types.
 Lasers send a low-energy beam through the skin that is absorbed by dark pigment (melanin) present in the shaft of the hair follicles.
 Since hair cycles as it grows, repeated treatments are necessary.
 The GentleMAXPro™ treatments are safe, fast, and gentle and a successful alternative to laser hair removal for all parts of the body including face, arems, underarms, back, as well as sensetive areas.

 Prior to laser hair removal we will need to make an assessment of:

 - Skin type (i.e., ability to tan or to burn)

 - Presence of tan

 - Medical history including ovarian or thyroid disease, medications, history of abnormal scarring, history of cold sore (herpes simplex) outbreaks in the treatment area, or past isotretinoin use